The International Federation of the Phonographic Industry (IFPI) represents the music industry. How is the industry unique in Asia?

 What advantages does Hong Kong have as host of AMF?

 We use Hong Kong as a base because it is, after all, one of Asia’s freest markets.
-And behind us is mainland China, which is a prominent factor as we increasingly talk about the strategic importance of southern China’s Greater Bay Area.
+And behind us is the Chinese mainland, which is a prominent factor as we increasingly talk about the strategic importance of southern China’s Greater Bay Area.

 Cathay Pacific is the official flyer of 2019’s Hong Kong Asian-Pop Music Festival, held 22 March.
 Tickets are available to the public for free through various channels.